 Sous Vide Rack of Lamb is a perfect and elegant holiday dinner recipe that’s mouth-watering delicious.
 The rack of lamb is seasoned with garlic, rosemary, thyme, salt and freshly ground black pepper, and then cooked in the sous vide warm water bath to medium-rare from edge to edge!

-- A rack of lamb is one of the best (and expensive) cuts of lamb with about 8-16 ribs or chops.
-It’s leaner than a steak, as a result, overcooking is the most common mistake to ruin this pricy cut.
-Sous vide method produces a perfectly cooked, juicer, more tender and flavorful lamb than any other cooking method.
+- A rack of lamb is one of the best (and most expensive) cuts of lamb with about 8-16 ribs or chops.
+It’s leaner than a steak, as a result, overcooking is the most common mistake to ruin this pricey cut.
+The Sous vide method produces a perfectly cooked, juicer, more tender and flavorful lamb, and you don’t need to worry about undercooking or overcooking your lamb

-- Sous vide machine cooks the lamb evenly all the way through, and you’ll get an even doneness edge to edge.
+- The sous vide machine cooks the lamb evenly all the way through, and you’ll get an even doneness edge to edge.

-- With traditional methods, a minute too long will mean overcooked lamb, and you have to constantly monitor with a meat thermometer.
-Sous vide cooking is low-stress cooking by eliminating short windows of time and stretch this time window into hours.
+- This is low-stress cooking by eliminating short windows of time and stretching this time window into hours.
 So you can make a restaurant-quality meal at home almost entirely effortless!

 - Minced Garlic: Use fresh garlic for the best result.